zheqiaochen/zheqiaochen.github.io/_posts/2025-02-24-to-do-late-embedding.md

 However, even though the authors claimed that it works on any embedding models that use avarage pooling technique, it still requires a lot of work to implement it.
 Plus, there is a language problem, because Chinese and other languages in late chunking differs from English.
 Therefore, to my knowledge, the only model supports this method is the `jina-embedding` series from [Jina AI](https://jina.ai/).
 Which I tried, and it does not work as well as the leading embedding models such as `openai/text-embedding-3` and `BAAI/bge-m3`.

-In the next few months, if I have time, I will try to implement this method for some other embedding models, such as `BAAI/bge-m3`.
+In the next few months, if I have time, I will try to implement this method for some other embedding models.

-- [ ] Implement late chunking for `BAAI/bge-m3`
-- [ ] Evaluate the performance of late chunking